 Optional Add-ins and Variations

-• Herbs and Spices: Fresh herbs like thyme and parsley can enhance the flavor profile.
+- Herbs and Spices: Fresh thyme or parsley really lift the flavor.

 Section 3: Step-by-Step Recipe for Crockpot Chicken and Dumplings